Healthy Homes Assessment Maraenui

 Maraenui Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory throughout Maraenui and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout Maraenui and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords must make sure their rental properties conform to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes